MikeCook9994/homelab/docs/configure-new-vm.md

 `ssh-keygen`

 Add the public key to your github account and copy it to this repo's `publickey` file.

+## Configure SSH

+Make the following changes to `/etc/ssh/sshd_config`

+1. `PasswordAuthentication no`
+2. `PermitRootLogin no`

+Restart the ssh service: `service ssh restart`.

+## Copy authorized keys

+Copy the appropriate public keys in the `publickey` file on this repository to each the mike, deployer, and root user's `authorized_keys` files.

 ## Setup SSH Agent